 The RCRL program has run continuously since 1987 and has produced numerous outside and BEG publications on carbonate reservoir characterization, sequence stratigraphy, petrophysics, geostatistics, and petroleum engineering, including the 1994 and 1995 AAPG Wallace Pratt awards for best publication in the Bulletin for that year.
 We provide research results to sponsor companies in the form of annual review meetings, CD's of review presentations, RCRL Web site, preprints of publications, short courses on geologic and engineering aspects of our research, and through a mentoring program working hands on with industry staff and data sets.
 Click here for selected publications.

 The RCRL has maintained a membership of between 25-30 companies per year.
 The sponsorship has strong interests in Permian Basin, and Middle Eastern carbonate reservoirs.
 This enrollment, supplemented by government grants, provides support for 4-7 professional staff and varying numbers of graduate student research assistants, plus strong computer and graphics support.
 All staff have extensive industry experience or have worked closely with industry and are well aware of the challenges and questions facing development geoscientists and engineers.
 We are also very proud of our graduate student staff that includes several award-winning students, many of whom are now working in the industry.

 Each year we combine industry input with our own ongoing research plans to develop a set of key geologic and engineering research topics.
-Our plans for 2016 are presented in the Executive Summary and Prospectus for 2017 (pdf).
+Our plans for this year are presented in the Executive Summary and Prospectus for 2018 (pdf).